1st commercial flight in years takes off from Yemen's Sanaa | Business

 The first commercial flight in six years took off from Yemen's rebel-held capital on Monday, officials said, part of a fragile truce in the county's grinding civil war.

-The Yemen Airways flight, with 151 passengers on board, was bound for Jordan's capital of Amman, according to media outlets run by the Iran-backed Houthi rebels.
+The flight by national carrier Yemenia — also known as Yemen Airways — was bound for Jordan's capital of Amman, according to media outlets run by the Iran-backed Houthi rebels.
+It had 151 passengers on board.

 Earlier, the plane had arrived in Sanaa from the southern port city of Aden to pick up the passengers.
-On touchdown, it was welcomed by a ceremonial “water salute,” according to a video posted online by the national carrier.
-The Houthi media office said a return flight was expected back in Sanaa from Amman later Monday.
+On touchdown, it was welcomed by a ceremonial "water salute," according to a video posted online by the national carrier.
+The Houthi media office said a return flight, with 60 passengers on board, was expected back in Sanaa from Amman later Monday.

 For Wednesday, Yemen Airways announced another flight from Sanaa to Amman and a return one to the Yemeni capital.